abidh/llvm-project/flang/docs/DebugGeneration.md

 Cons:
-1. There may be changed int the code after lowering which may not be reflected in debed information.
+1. There may be changed int the code after lowering which may not be reflected in debeg information.
-2. It may need to touch a lot of places of lowerig code increasing complexity and fragility.
+2. Comments on an earlier PR [5] advised against this approach.

 ## Design

 The design below assumes that we are extracting the information from FIR.
-If we decide to go with the AST then this part will beed to change.
-Although the metadta that we need to generate remains the same.
+If we decide to go with the AST then this part will need to change.
+Although the metadta that we generate remains the same.

 The AddDebugFoundationPass will be renamed to AddDebugInfo Pass.
 The information mentioned in the line info section above will be passed to it from